tlack/xxl/README.md

 ```

 Notice that we did not save the result of expression 3 (where we joined with a dictionary)
 so the change was not saved.
+Looks like Steve is going to have to check someone else's facts
-Like most verbs in XXL, `,` does not modify the x argument,
+from here on out.
+Like most verbs in XXL, `,` does not modify the x argument, it creates and
-it creates and returns a new value.
+returns a new value.

 Use `amend` (or equivalent the short operator `!`) to update `emp` in place.